robyblok/laravel-storyblok-101/README.md

     'version' => env('STORYBLOK_VERSION'),
     'cache_ttl_cv' => env('STORYBLOK_CACHE_TTL_CV', 60),
     'cache_ttl_story' => env('STORYBLOK_CACHE_TTL_STORY', 60),

 ```

+> If you want to create and obtain a new access token to the currente space you can rad this article: https://www.storyblok.com/faq/retrieve-and-generate-access-tokens
+>
+>

 ## OPTIONAL :  Adding some style to the Frontend